catalyzeio/policies/source/sections/roles_policy.md

 # Roles Policy

-Datica has a Security Officer [164.308(a)(2)] and Privacy Officer  [164.308(a)(2)] appointed to assist in maintaining and enforcing safeguards towards compliance.
+Bind has a Security Officer [164.308(a)(2)] and Privacy Officer [164.308(a)(2)] appointed to assist in maintaining and enforcing safeguards towards compliance.
 The responsibilities associated with these roles are outlined below.

 ## Applicable Standards from the HITRUST Common Security Framework